 People are taking CBD products to relax.
-Increasingly, vapes and oils, even tasty treats are becoming popular ways for adults to wind down.
+Increasingly, the best CBD oil and CBD gummies are becoming popular ways for adults to wind down.
 But there are a lot of people who want more traditional ways to wind down.
 Like a relaxing getaway.

 If you’re looking for a trip that will leave you feeling relaxed, a more low-key vacation may be the better choice.
 Thankfully, there are so many options right here in the United States that offer that slow-pace, low-stress environment our busy souls crave.

 From coastal towns to historic cities, we’re taking a close look at the most relaxing cities for a vacation.
 Relaxation looks different for different people, but there’s a little bit of something for everyone on this list.

 Charlotte has a lot to offer visitors all year round without being overwhelming or noisy.
 Since it is only a three-hour drive from the beach, this is a good home base if you’d like to adventure out to the rest of the state.

 Freedom Park is a well-known park covering almost 100 acres, perfect for long, quiet walks or picnic lunches.
 There are also a variety of highly-rated spa and wellness centers, including Nature Spa and drop-in yoga at Noda Yoga.